AlessandroCaula/fullstack_open/part9/README.md

 # Part 9

-## Part9 - Background and introduction
+## Part 9a - Background and introduction

 [TypeScript](https://www.typescriptlang.org/) is a programming language designed for large-scale JavaScript development created by Microsoft.
 For example, Microsoft's _Azure Management Portal_ (1,2 million lines of code) and _Visual Studio Code_ (300 000 lines of code) have both been written in TypeScript.
 To support building large-scale JavaScript applications, TypeScript offers features such as better development-time tooling, static code analysis, compile-time type checking and code-level documentation.